03 Sep 10 Most Common Web Design Mistakes To Avoid

 2. Not mobile-friendly

 There is no questions, your website must be mobile-friendly or you will get penalized by Google.
 If you don’t have a responsive website, it will drive away many users who access it on their phones or tablets.
 More than half of all internet traffic is done via mobile so this should give you an indication of just how important this point is.
-Google also now favors mobile friendly website over the nonresponsive websites, so if you want your website to stay competitive.
-To find out if your website is mobile friendly, you can use Google mobile testing tool to check.
+Google also now favors mobile-friendly websites over non-responsive websites, so if you want your website to stay competitive.
+To find out if your website is mobile-friendly, you can use Google’s mobile testing tool to check.

 3. Poor website layout

-Your website needs to easy to navigate.
-The layout needs to have a good flow.
+Your website needs to be easy to navigate.
+The layout requires to have a good flow.
 Eliminate clutter or extra stuff that will confuse people who are visiting your website.
-Poorly laid out website will easily confuse people and it’s unlikely they’ll want to come back.
+A poorly laid out website will easily confuse people and it’s unlikely they’ll want to come back.
 Analyze your website from the perspective of a user.
 Is the menu clear?
 Can you figure out what the website is about in 5 seconds or less?
 Are the images and text work together?
 All these elements are part of the layout and need to work together to provide an amazing user experience.

 4. No call to action

-Similarly to the last point, if you are getting a lot of traffic people quickly leave, it may be that your call to action is not clear.
+Similar to the last point, if you are getting a ton of traffic people quickly leave, it may be that your call to action is not clear.
 You need to be very explicit about what you want your website visitors to do.
-Make sure all your CTA (call to action) buttons and text is clear and stands out from the rest of the copy.
+Make sure all your CTA (call to action) buttons and text are clear and stand out from the rest of the copy.